uasoft-indonesia/badaso-documentation-gen-1/website/versioned_docs/version-1.0/customization/custom-page.md

 ## Add Custom Page

-- To add a pages, add it to the `pages` directory.
+- To add a pages, add it to the `custom-pages` directory.

 ```
 📦Your Project